Fact Sheet for Providers of Juvenile Detention and Rehabilitative Services | Department of Justice Press Releases

 d.
 Subject to paragraph 14.7, below, in the event YSI receives a Request for Auxiliary Aids and Services form, pursuant to paragraph 14.3.a or 14.3.b, above, or other advance notice indicating that an incoming resident may be in need of a sign language or oral interpreter, YSI will have a qualified sign language interpreter or oral interpreter, whichever is appropriate, present during the admissions process, including during the assessment mandated by and described in this paragraph.

-14.4 Sign Language and Oral Interpreters.
+e.
+If a resident who is deaf or hard of hearing has not requested appropriate auxiliary aids and services, but YSI staff have reason to believe, either during the admissions process or at any time during the residents participation in YSI programs or receipt of YSI services, that such resident would benefit from appropriate auxiliary aids and services where necessary for effective communication, YSI staff will specifically inform the resident that appropriate auxiliary aids and services are available, and discuss the nature of such auxiliary aids and services with the resident.14.4 Sign Language and Oral Interpreters.
 Subject to paragraph 14.7, below, YSI shall ensure that qualified sign language interpreters are provided for residents who are deaf or hard of hearing and whose primary means of communication is sign language, and qualified oral interpreters for residents who rely primarily on lip reading, as necessary for effective communication in the program areas listed in paragraph 14.2, above.
 Pursuant to this paragraph, qualified sign language interpreters or oral interpreters will be provided in the following circumstances: during the orientation process; during all medical and psychological evaluations and treatment; during all educational classes; during all meetings to discuss treatment plans, progress reviews, or aftercare plans; during one-to-one meetings; during all individual, group, and family therapy sessions; during all other group meetings including, but not limited to, educational, focus and helping groups; during exit interviews; during school or other assemblies; during group living time; and during all aftercare group meetings.

 14.5 On-Call Interpreters.
 Subject to paragraph 14.7, below, for the period of time that a resident who is deaf or hard of hearing and whose primary means of communication is sign language or lip reading resides in or otherwise receives services from a YSI facility, YSI shall ensure that at least one qualified sign language interpreter or one oral interpreter, whichever is appropriate, is kept on call during those times when a qualified interpreter is not already on the premises, within fifty (50) miles of that YSI facility.
-In the following circumstances, if no sign language or oral interpreter is currently on site at the relevant YSI facility, YSI staff will immediately summon the on-call interpreter: when disciplinary measures have been taken such as a “time out,” “lock down,” or “chill out”; when a show of force has been used; when a resident has been placed in mechanical restraints or seclusion; when a YSI resident indicates that an interpreter is necessary to communicate an urgent matter to staff; or in any other circumstance where it is particularly important that staff be able to communicate effectively with a resident who is deaf or hard of hearing.
+In the following circumstances, if no sign language or oral interpreter is currently on site at the relevant YSI facility, YSI staff will immediately summon the on-call interpreter: when disciplinary measures have been taken such as a time out, lock down, or chill out; when a show of force has been used; when a resident has been placed in mechanical restraints or seclusion; when a YSI resident indicates that an interpreter is necessary to communicate an urgent matter to staff; or in any other circumstance where it is particularly important that staff be able to communicate effectively with a resident who is deaf or hard of hearing.

 14.6 Procedure for Acquiring Interpreting Services.
 Within thirty (30) days after the entry of this Settlement Agreement, each YSI facility shall create a list consisting of at least three companies offering sign language interpreting services and three companies offering oral interpreting services in the geographic area of that YSI facility.
 Every six (6) months each YSI facility shall verify the accuracy of this list and, if necessary, update the companies included on this list.
 As soon as YSI has notice, pursuant to paragraph 14.3, above, that a resident requires sign language or oral interpreting services, YSI staff will contact the companies included on this list in an attempt to procure the necessary services.
 In addition, YSI shall memorialize the procedures required by this paragraph in writing and publicize them to all YSI staff responsible for resident intake and admission.

 14.7 Interpreting Services Not Available.
-If, after following the procedures set forth in paragraph 14.6, above, the sign language or oral interpreting services necessary to comply with paragraphs 14.1, 14.2, 14.3(d), 14.4, or 14.5 of this Settlement Agreement are not available at the time they are required pursuant to those paragraphs:
+If, after following the procedures set forth in paragraph 14.6, above, the sign language or oral interpreting services necessary to comply with paragraphs 14.1, 14.2, 14.3(d), 14.4, or 14.5 of this Settlement Agreement are not available at the time they are required pursuant to those paragraphs:a.
+YSI shall notify the referring governmental agency as soon as possible, and, in any event, no later than forty-eight (48) hours after the admission of a resident requiring those services;

 b.
 YSI shall provide the Department with a letter documenting the efforts made to comply with paragraph 14.6, above, which shall be signed by the General Counsel or other high ranking YSI official and sent via facsimile to the address stated in paragraph 17.4, below, as soon as possible, and, in any event, no later than forty-eight (48) hours after the admission of a resident requiring those services; and

-14.8 Movement Outside Facilities.
-If a YSI resident will be transferred to another facility, including any other juvenile detention facility, a court facility, or medical facility for outside medical appointment, YSI staff at the resident’s current facility shall notify the appropriate official at the subsequent location as to the resident’s need for appropriate auxiliary aids and services by placing a telephone call in advance to the official; it being understood that YSI shall have no responsibility or obligation to ensure that any other detention facility that is not a YSI facility, court facility, or medical facility provides appropriate auxiliary aids and services for the resident when at such facilities.
+c.
+YSI shall use its best efforts to secure, as soon as possible, sign language or oral interpreting services, whichever is required, or a transfer of such resident to a facility that can provide appropriate auxiliary aids and services.14.8 Movement Outside Facilities.
+If a YSI resident will be transferred to another facility, including any other juvenile detention facility, a court facility, or medical facility for outside medical appointment, YSI staff at the residents current facility shall notify the appropriate official at the subsequent location as to the residents need for appropriate auxiliary aids and services by placing a telephone call in advance to the official; it being understood that YSI shall have no responsibility or obligation to ensure that any other detention facility that is not a YSI facility, court facility, or medical facility provides appropriate auxiliary aids and services for the resident when at such facilities.

 14.9 ADA Coordinator.
 Within thirty (30) days following the effective date of this Settlement Agreement, YSI shall appoint an employee at each facility to serve as ADA Coordinator to deal with and address ADA compliance matters.
 The ADA Coordinator shall be knowledgeable regarding the ADA and will coordinate the provision of appropriate auxiliary aids and services to persons who are deaf or hard of hearing.
 The ADA Coordinator shall coordinate with outside service providers the provision of auxiliary aids and services and coordinate training sessions as set forth in paragraph 14.16, below.
 The ADA Coordinator shall also serve as a resource to other YSI employees on ADA matters.